Gregg Barak: Integrated criminology and state criminality

-Barak's most recent book, Indicting the 45th President: Boss Trump, the GOP, and What We Can Do About the Threat to American Democracy (2024), is a sequel to Criminology on Trump (2022) that was based on a criminological investigation of Donald J. Trump.
+Barak's most recent book, Indicting the 45th President: Boss Trump, the GOP, and What We Can Do About the Threat to American Democracy (2024), is a sequel to Criminology on Trump (2022) that was based on a criminological investigation of Donald Trump.
 It examined Trump's lifelong lawlessness in the contexts of the crimes of the powerful and the efforts of the United States to maintain the stability of its two conflicting political parties in which groups with competing interests and opposing visions of the world struggle for power, negotiate rule breaking, and establish criminal justice.
 Raymond J. Michalowski is of the view that the book offers a "unique social-psychological portrait of how the two Trumps, the real Donald Trump and his alter ego the Donald, were shaped by, and are now playing an active role in shaping the institutional and cultural framework of America."
 Sally Simpson states that the author's take on Trump and the Trump organization "evolves out of decades of studying the political economy of corporate and white-collar crime."
 Michael J. Lynch appreciates the author's effort to combine theories of personality and social structure in this fascinating and unique description of "how a deviant life course emerges, and how that life course was projected as normal and even laudable in a (social) media-dominated age."
 Reviewing Indicting the 45th President, Alexandria Jacobson wrote "Barak's book outlines the constitutional and democratic reforms needed to avoid an 'authoritarian or autocratic regime' now and in the future, ranging from making the House of Representatives' size more reflective of the population to reforming the outsize influence of wealthy corporations and the electoral process."